 In our Storyplay work, we try to create respectful spaces for children to be curious and imaginative learners.
 We’ve found this process to be extraordinarily enriching for enabling central aspects of language and literacy learning to emerge.
 These aspects are often “invisible” and not easily measurable.
 For instance, research tells us that children with rich oral language comprehend better – such oral language develops through stories, play and related dialogues.

-Here, early childhood specialist Nadia Lubowski, who co-ordinates PRAESA’s Storyplay initiatives, and Nolubabalo Mbotshwa, PRAESA’s early childhood language and literacy mentor, tell of their experiences as taxis gripped the imagination of children they were with in Philippi recently…
+Here, Nadia Lubowski and Nolubabalo Mbotshwa tell of their experiences as taxis gripped the imagination of the children they were with in Philippi recently.

 We’ve been doing Storyplay at Simunye (a small preschool in Philippi, Cape Town) for two months.
 In the past few weeks we started to notice that the children love playing “taxi”.
 They mention it often while talking to one another.
 We thought about what story we could read to them that would tie in with their interest in taxi’s and Three Friends and a Taxi, written by Maryanne Bester, came to mind.
 We were excited to start Storyplay using this story as a stimulus.
 (Watch here!)